pkdone/PyMongoStockTicker/README.md

 ![LISTEN](imgs/trace.png)

 5. In a separate command line shell, from where the executed command is still running from point 3, start continuously listening to change events on the stock prices database collection and showing each price change inline in the console, next to its respective stock symbol.
 Run the Python script with the **display** command to invoke this (abort using 'Ctrl-C').
 This filters the database changes to only listen for updates to the prices of the familiar stock symbols records only (eg. MDB, ORCL, GOOGL), and displays each changed value, inline, as and when the change occurs.
+Recently changed stock prices are highlighted for a couple of seconds.
 Example:

 ![LISTEN](imgs/display.png)